-6. Protect and celebrate the area's natural characterPortions of Boyds and Germantown are shaped by unusual geology and rich natural assets.
+6. Protect and Celebrate the Area's Natural Character Portions of Boyds and Germantown are shaped by unusual geology and rich natural assets.

 A large portion of Boyds and some of Germantown have large bedrock deposits close to the surface.
 This unusual geologic formation profoundly influences the soil, hydrology and vegetation in each area.
-In Boyds, approximately 40 percent of the community comprises forested land and includes streams, a large man-made lake and wetlands and two of Montgomery Park's designated Best Natural Areas.
+In Boyds, approximately 40 percent of the community is comprised of forested land and includes streams, a large manmade lake and wetlands and two of Montgomery Park's designated Best Natural Areas.